 In this program, Isabelle shares her experience as an environmental photojournalist and how she combines photography and words to tell conservation stories.
 She shares her creative process and discusses best practices for crafting pitches, finding the right audience, and taking a project from concept to publication.

 In-person visit equipment: microphone for larger group, table, screen and projector for PowerPoint presentation, speakers for video and audio clips, and adaptors necessary to work with Isabelle’s MacBook.
+Vegetarian lunch for full-day visit; water Maximum number of students per session: flexible.
+And varies with program.

 Virtual visits: conducted via Zoom or other preferred online platform; support personnel (to moderate and manage technical aspects)

 Gr.
-4-8: STORMY SEAS: This presentation focuses on Mary Beth’s Silver Birch Honour Book STORMY SEAS.
+4-8: – When the Water is Safer than the Land This social-justice-related presentation focuses on Mary Beth’s award-winning book STORMY SEAS.
 In an interactive presentation, students are invited to take on the roles of the young boat refugees featured in the book.
-Through discussion and powerpoint resources, we explore the factors that force families to leave their home, the difficult choices they must make, and the challenges of adapting to a new home.
+Through discussion and PowerPoint resources, we explore the factors that force families to leave their home, the difficult choices asylum seekers must make, the challenges of adapting to and the contributions immigrants make in their a new home.
 Works best in a classroom or library space.

 *ALL PRESENTATIONS ARE AVAILABLE FOR VIRTUAL VISITS.